bhoptee/trueman-chiro/src/pages/index.md

         label: Learn More
         url: /appointments
   - type: section_cta
-    subtitle: "We are OPEN during the national lockdown, Thursday 5th November onwards.
-Please read the:"
+    subtitle: Vantage Chiropractic will remain OPEN during the national lockdown, Thursday 5th November onwards, however there are some changes to how you enter the practice.
     actions:
-      - new_window: true
+      - new_window: false
         type: action
         label: Entry Arrangements
-        url: National-Lock-Down
-  - type: section_cta
-    title: ""
-    section_id: ""
-    subtitle: How Vantage Chiropractic is taking every precaution to provide a clean and safe environment in these changing times.
-    actions:
-      - type: action
-        label: COVID-19 Strategy
-        url: /covid-19
+        url: national-lock-down
-        new_window: false
+    title: Lockdown - November 2020
   - type: section_features
     title: ""
     section_id: ""